 Establishing a New Institution is $5,000.

-- Application for a new institution (Excel) Please contact the Division of Higher and Career Education at 717.783.8228 prior to preparing an application for a new degree-granting institution.
+- Application for a new institution (Excel) Please contact the Division of Higher Education, Access, and Equity at 717.783.6786 prior to preparing an application for a new degree-granting institution.

 Minimum Requirements for Authorization as a Degree-Granting Institution